 To get the full potential of the Ionica power amplifier (about 18W at the 1 dB point), it is necessary to modify the bias ccts to the form in which I did the initial testing (or similar.. not constant current but constant voltage at low impedance).
 The mute cct and +12V line are not required with the simple modification described below.
 A more sophisticated approach will be to use the on board current sensor, and fool it into beleiving that the device is passing a constant current.
 The mute cct would then be enabled.

 I have run the modified Ionica unit (bias fixed) at 10.0V, which brings the devices up closer to their max operating voltage.
 With 5mW drive, @ 3400MHz, 20W CW op was obtained.
 The amp was nearly saturated at this level, 1dB compression point was about 18W.
 I ran the amp for 20 minutes key down, and with the heatsink above, I was able to hold my finger on the PA device without discomfort.
 Output power had dropped 0.1 dB after about 5 minutes, and remained stable after that.

-Arie, PA0EZ reports that his Ionica amplifier will oscillate if the input is left unterminated.
+Arie, PA0EZ reported that his Ionica amplifier would oscillate if the input was left unterminated.
 I have never run up the amps without an attenuator on the input, as I have too much drive.